jackcaron/json-typedef-codegen/cpp/README.md

 Add wrapped libraries, at least one is needed:

-- default directory CMake looks into is `./external`, but can be configured to look in other locations.
 - _SIMD Json_ must be under the `simd_json` directory, using the single header file version.
 - _Nlohmann Json_ must be under the `nlohmann` directory, using the single include files.